HCSB Illustrator’s Bible [Review]

 Because this is also a notetaking Bible, the pages without illustrations have lined margins.
 Some of the columns with smaller illustrations also incorporate lines as well, so there is plenty of opportunity to take notes and write out prayers and memory verses.
 The illustrations are also printed in gray to make them less dominant; you could easily write over top of an illustration if desired.

 Like all journaling Bibles, the HCSB Illustrator’s Notetaking Bible has thin pages and small font, but I have grown accustomed to using these Bibles and find it easy to manage.
 I also like the fact that this Bible is single column.
-This Bible is larger than my ESV double column journaling Bible (my husband’s HCSB is pictured above with my ESV), but it is comparable in size to other single column Bibles.
+This Bible is larger than my ESV double column journaling Bible.

-Overall, I think the HCSB Illustrator’s Notetaking Bible will quickly become a favorite for both my husband and myself.
-We are excited to study and illustrate God’s Word together with these Bibles.
+Overall, I think the HCSB Illustrator’s Notetaking Bible will quickly become a favorite.
+I am excited to study and illustrate God’s Word with these Bibles.
 I would highly recommend this Bible to anyone looking to creatively connect with scripture.

 To purchase the HCSB Illustrators Bible purple linen cover on Amazon, click here.